 The agency's day-to-day affairs are managed by an executive team under the leadership of the Executive Director.

 Image (L-R): Jessica Keen, Garth Callender, Jean Hay, Joseph Carrozzi, Tim James and Sandra Hook.
-Absent: Josephine Cashman.
+Absent: Josephine Cashman and Michael Rose.

 Chair: Joseph Carrozzi

 Joseph is a lawyer and financial advisor with more than 25 years’ senior leadership experience in the professional services sector.
-He is Managing Partner of PwC, Sydney; Australia’s largest professional services firm, and has advised numerous private sector businesses and governments on infrastructure, tax and policy matters.
+He is Managing Partner of PwC, Sydney and has advised numerous private sector businesses and governments on infrastructure, tax and policy matters.

-A member of the Trust with the Harbour Trust since 2016, Joseph also plays an active role in the wider community.
+A Member of the Trust since 2016, Joseph also plays an active role in the wider community.
 He is the Chair of the Centenary Institute for Medical Research in Sydney, the Deputy Chair of the NSW Institute of Sport.
 Joseph also serves on the Boards of Football Federation Australia and Western Sydney University.

 Deputy Chair: Jean Hay AM